bohanfang/bohanfang.github.io/teaching.markdown

 permalink: /teaching.html
 ---

-## Spring 2023 (current):
+## Spring 2024 (current):

-I'm teaching *Riemann Surfaces*.
-If you are registered, you can find more information on [PKU Blackboard](https://course.pku.edu.cn).
+I'm teaching *Math Aspects of String Thoery*.
+You can find more information on [the course homepage](http://scholar.pku.edu.cn/b-fang/classes/mathematical-aspects-string-theory).

-**Important**: The course meeting time and location has changed:

-- Monday 6:40pm-8:30pm every week; Wednesday 3:10pm-5:00pm even week (周一10-11节，双周三7-8节).

-- All course meetings are in 理教409 (both Monday and Wednesday).